DIABETES PREVENTION PROGRAM COURSES

 SPARKPRO DIABETES PREVENTION PROGRAM LIFESTYLE COACH TRAINING (ONLINE)

 The informative and practical ONLINE Diabetes Prevention Program Lifestyle Coach Training workshop is designed to provide attendees with the background, information, and skills necessary to conduct the healthy lifestyle change program in a wide variety of health care and community settings.

 The ONLINE workshop is provided by experienced University of Pittsburgh Diabetes Prevention Support Center (DPSC) faculty from the original DPP team who have been implementing and evaluating the DPP Group Lifestyle Balance™ program in the community for the past decade.
-To date the DPSC faculty have trained more than 2,000 health providers to across the United States and internationally to become Lifestyle Coaches.
+To date the DPSC faculty have trained more than 3,000 providers across the United States and internationally to become Lifestyle Coaches.
 The online training includes all of the sessions covered in the in-person training, as well as review questions and a final assessment.

 - Complete the entire online training and achieve a passing score on the final assessment

 - Complete the online training evaluation within 2 weeks of the date of training

 - Provide their ID # (CPE Master # and birth date for Pharmacists and Pharmacy Technicians)

 Certificates of Completion/Attendance will be provided to registered attendees for those who have completed the online evaluation.